input-output-hk/hermes/docs/src/architecture/05_building_block_view/hermes_engine.md

 *Hermes events queue* - a queue-like data structure.
 [*Hermes events*] are added to the one end, one by one, by the [*HRE*].
 Applications then consume these events from the other end of the queue.
 The queue preserves the order of event execution per-source while allowing unrelated sources to proceed in parallel via a worker pool.

 ## WASM execution model

-- Wasmtime Component Model with generated bindings from WIT definitions.
+* Wasmtime Component Model with generated bindings from WIT definitions.
-- Imports are linked once into a `wasmtime::InstancePre` to minimize per-call overhead.
+* Imports are linked once into a `wasmtime::InstancePre` to minimize per-call overhead.
-- Every call runs with a fresh runtime context (app name, module ID, event name, execution counter, VFS handle).
+* Every call runs with a fresh runtime context (app name, module ID, event name, execution counter, VFS handle).
-- Module state remains immutable across calls, avoiding cross-call side effects.
+* Module state remains immutable across calls, avoiding cross-call side effects.

 ## HTTP gateway

-- Resolves application by hostname and routes `GET/POST/...` requests based on configured endpoint subscriptions or `/api` path.
+* Resolves application by hostname and routes `GET/POST/...` requests based on configured endpoint subscriptions or `/api` path.
-- Serves static web content directly from the package VFS (e.g., HTML/CSS/JS).
+* Serves static web content directly from the package VFS (e.g., HTML/CSS/JS).
-- Forwards API requests to modules via events; responses returned to the client.
+* Forwards API requests to modules via events; responses returned to the client.

 ## IPFS/libp2p integration

-- Embedded node bootstrapped on engine start (configurable default bootstraps).
+* Embedded node bootstrapped on engine start (configurable default bootstraps).
-- Pub/sub topics and DHT used for distributing structured, signed data and messages.
+* Pub/sub topics and DHT used for distributing structured, signed data and messages.
-- Per-application tracking of topic subscriptions and pinned files.
+* Per-application tracking of topic subscriptions and pinned files.

 ## Hermes application

 *Hermes application* - a collection of WASM components, which are packed together and executes a specific business logic.
 It mainly serves as an event handler for the [*Hermes Events*].
-Each *Hermes application* can interact with the [*HRE*] through the defined *HRE api* based on corresponding [WIT] definitions.
+Each *Hermes application* can interact with the [*HRE*] through the defined *HRE API* based on corresponding [WIT] definitions.

 [WIT]: https://component-model.bytecodealliance.org/design/wit.html